emd5953/NextStep4/README.md

 ### Overview

 **NextStep** is an intelligent job-matching application with a **swipe-based** interface that helps job seekers efficiently browse and apply for jobs.
 The platform uses **AI-powered semantic search** to match candidates with relevant opportunities based on their skills, experience, and preferences.
-Employers can post job listings, track applications, and connect with candidates in real time.

 ### **Core Features**
 - **Swipe-Based Job Discovery** – Browse jobs with an intuitive swipe/scroll experience inspired by popular apps